 Bitcoin’s -> Proof of work is known to be intentionally highly energy intensive.
-In the alternative Proof of Stake model -> miners produce valid blocks by voting with the coins they own on the valid chain.
-The idea of PoS pre-dates Bitcoin’s Proof of Work, but never found broad application among cryptocurrencies.
+In the alternative proof of stake model miners produce valid block by voting with the coins they own on the valid chain.
+The idea of PoS pre-dates Bitcoin’s proof of work, but never found broad application among cryptocurrencies.

 The Bitcoin protocol is the set of rules that govern what makes a valid transaction block, as well as how nodes communicate with each other.
 Some parts of the protocol are easy to change, while others require consensus from the entire network, making changes unlikely without -> forking the chain.
 The Bitcoin protocol does not have formally written specifications other than its code.